andrewasfa/booter/README.md

 `seturl http://yoururl.here` - navigates the current URL in browser to http://yoururl.here

 ## ToDo
-* Make sure the extension runs on all URL types (even if URL cannot be found), otherwise it could cause the client to disconnect and be unrecoverable without manual intervention. (this one should be already done): >>TEST
-* Display a list of connected clients on the command page.
-* Add ability to configure username on each client for ease for visibility on the server.
+x Make sure the extension runs on all URL types (even if URL cannot be found), otherwise it could cause the client to disconnect and be unrecoverable without manual intervention. (this one should be already done): >>TEST x Display a list of connected clients on the command page. x Add ability to configure username on each client for ease for visibility on the server.
 - Add templates to display data nicely about connected users (create copy for the /clients endpoint)
 - Fix encrypted connection